LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 ## The implementation
 What my code does

-The gif above shows the reprojection of expected target points (magenta) vs the measured target points (green) as the camera parameters are iteratively improved throughout the calibration process using a synthetic dataset.
+The gif above shows the projection of expected target points (magenta) vs the measured target points (green) as the camera parameters are iteratively improved throughout the calibration process using a synthetic dataset.

 The more closely the magenta and green points match, the more accurate the calibration parameters are.